bsdfbenchmark/bbm/docs/source/new_microfacet.rst

 .. doxygenstruct:: bbm::microfacet

-This bsdfmodel will given a `microfacet normal distribution`_, a `masking and shadowing`_ implementation, a `Fresnel`_ implementation, a normalization factor, and a name.
+This bsdfmodel will be defined a `microfacet normal distribution`_, a `masking and shadowing`_ implementation, a `Fresnel`_ implementation, a normalization factor, and a name.
 The normalization factor is provided by:

 .. doxygenstruct:: bbm::microfacet_n